 Taking part in Dry January this year?
 You’re not alone.
-The campaign, which encourages you to ditch the drink for 31 days, has seen thousands of people sign up already.
-But these days, alcohol-free drinks are for life, not just for October (or indeed, Sober October).
+The campaign, which encourages you to ditch the drink for 31 days, has seen thousands of people sign up online or on the app.
+But these days, alcohol-free drinks are for life, not just the first month of the year.

 In 2019, Waitrose & Partners saw a 31 per cent sales increase on low alcohol wines and 38 per cent growth in sales of no and low alcohol beer and cider throughout 2018, while Ocado reported sales of non-alcoholic wine rising by 42 per cent, and sales of no and low spirits and beers soaring by 87 per cent.
 And just last week, Waitrose saw sales of low and no alcohol drinks rise again, led by wine (up 20 per cent) and cider (up 14 per cent).

 A third of under-25s are saying no to booze completely – and they’re not the only ones.
 An increasing number of shoppers are shunning standard soft drinks and looking for something a little more grown-up – and the good news is, the beverage makers are listening.
 Whether you love a dry gin or robust red, a lip-smacking cocktail or an ice cold beer, there’s a delicious booze-free replacement on the shelves…

 Try it if you love: A botanical blend

 Hand-crafted and bottled in Sweden, Ceder’s is made from gin and South African botanicals, blended with pristine water to give the taste of gin, but not the alcohol content.